addhe/infrabot-nlp/README.md

 ## Project Structure

-The project has been refactored into a modular structure:
+The project is organized into a modular structure:

 ```
 ├── adk_cli_agent/            # ADK implementation